second-state/dapr-wasm/README.md

 * The [image service in Rust](./image-api-rs)

 This Dapr service is written in Rust.
-It simply starts a new process for the WasmEdge VM to run and classify a image.
+It simply starts a new process for the WasmEdge VM to run and perform grayscale on a image.

 ![doc](./doc/dapr-wasmedge.png)